 Looking to the future, Sing hopes to develop community projects that are sustained by each community “as a sense of pride, building opportunities to develop skills and knowledge along with having universal application,” he says.

-UPDATE: In Aug.
-2014, David Sing announced he will be retiring from UH Hilo.
+- UPDATE: In Aug.
+2014, David Sing announced his retirement from UH Hilo.
 See “David Sing, innovator and leader in shaping Hawaiian education, announces retirement from UH Hilo.”

 In 2009, Sing received the Native Hawaiian Education Award recognizing him as the outstanding educator of the year contributing to the achievement and educational enrichment of Native Hawaiian children.
 He was awarded the 2008 National Indian Education Association Educator of the Year Award.

 Sing received his bachelor of arts in Asian studies from UH Mānoa, and his master of arts in education and doctor of philosophy in education from Claremont Graduate University, California.

 By Susan Enright, public information specialist, Office of the Chancellor.